As a nurse, you work hard. So you know breaks and vacation days are important.

 With Trusted Nurse Staffing, You Can Take Vacation Time on Your Terms

-You get to decide how long you need to take a quick breather or get fully recharged.
-You’ve earned it — and it’s OK to take time for yourself.
+When working with Trusted Nurse Staffing, you get to decide how long you need to take a breather or get fully recharged.
+You’ve earned it — and it’s okay to take time for yourself.

-Ready to learn where your next big adventure nursing could be?
+Ready to learn where your next big adventure in nursing could be?
 We offer flexible contracts in all 50 states.
 With Trusted Nurse Staffing, find your dream job — on your terms.
-Create your free profile below to get started.
+Sign up on the Pronto job search to get started.